Why not use your bat detecting skills to help us monitor summer activity of our bat populations?

 This includes survey forms, full instructions and a survey route map if you are surveying a repeat site.
 This will be sent by email or by post depending on your preference.

-You will be allocated one or more 1km squares to survey.
+You will either have chosen or been allocated one or more 1km squares to survey.
 If the survey is at a new location you will need to map out a route.

 June/early July - visit your site during the day